-- 37. The Contractor shall demarcate the area of AC pipe interface ("regulated area") with barrier tape and warning signs, per OSHA regulation 29 CFR 1926.1101. - a.
-Access to the regulated area will be limited to authorized personnel and visitors. - b.
-The contractor shall identify in their site specific safety and health plan how they intend to limit access and who is authorized to be in the demarcated area. - 38.
-Abandonment of AC water mains/pipes: - a.
-The Contractor is responsible for isolating the existing mains to remain in place by capping, plugging and blocking as necessary. - b.
-The opening of an abandoned AC water main and all other openings or holes shall be blocked off by manually forcing cement grout or concrete into & around the openings in sufficient quantity to provide a permanent watertight seal. - c.
-Valves to be abandoned, that contain ACM, in the execution of the work shall have the valve box and extension packed with sand to within eight inches (8") of the street surface. - i.
-The remaining eight inches (8") shall be filled with 3,000 psi concrete or an equivalent sand-cement mix and finished flush with the adjacent pavement or ground surface. - ii.
-The valves covers shall be salvaged & returned to SAWS. - 39.
-The Contractor's on-site Competent Person shall inspect the work area, verify, and certify that no residual AC pipe fragments and debris remain. - 40.
-Submit copies to SAWS Environmental Division and, if applicable COSA Environmental representatives, of all transport manifests, trip tickets, and disposal receipts for all asbestos waste materials removed from the work area during the project. - 3000.5 MEASUREMENT: The work performed as prescribed by these items shall be measured for at the contract unit price bid per linear foot for "Removal, Transportation, and Disposal". - 1.
-The work includes all work specified herein, to include mobilization and demobilization, labor, materials, overhead, profit, taxes, transportation, disposal fees, administrative fees, and incidental cost. - 2.
-Estimating areas, quantities, and weight are the sole responsibility of the Contractor. - 3000.6 PAYMENT: The work performed as prescribed by these items shall be paid for at the contract unit price bid per linear foot for "Removal, Transportation, and Disposal," which prices shall be full compensation for the work herein specified including the furnishing of all materials, equipment, tools and for the material disposal, submittals, and labor necessary to complete the work. - 1.
-No payment shall be made for the Plan. - 2.
-Abandonment of AC water mains will be considered subsidiary to the work required, and no direct payment will be made. - 3.
-Abandonment of valves containing ACM is considered subsidiary to the work
+- a.
+The Contractor is responsible for isolating the existing mains to remain in place by capping, plugging and blocking as necessary.
+The opening of an abandoned AC water main and all other openings or holes shall be blocked off by manually forcing cement grout or concrete into & around the openings in sufficient quantity to provide a permanent watertight seal.
+Abandonment of AC water mains will be considered subsidiary to the work required, and no direct payment will be made. - b.
+Abandonment of Valves that contain ACM: Valves to be abandoned in the execution of the work shall have the valve box and extension packed with sand to within eight inches (8") of the street surface.
+The remaining eight inches (8") shall be filled with 3,000 psi concrete or an equivalent sand-cement mix and finished flush with the adjacent pavement or ground surface.
+The valves covers shall be salvaged & returned to SAWS.
+The abandonment of valves containing ACM will be considered subsidiary to the work required, and no direct payment will be made. - c.
+Verification of Removal & Clean-up Procedures: The Contractor's on-site Competent Person shall inspect the work area, verify, and certify that no residual AC pipe fragments and debris remain. - 8.
+Disposal Procedures: Submit copies to SAWS Environmental Division and, if applicable COSA Environmental representatives, of all transport manifests, trip tickets, and disposal receipts for all asbestos waste materials removed from the work area during the project.
+The Contractor will sign manifests as the SAWS representative (generator) for the AC pipe and provide copies to SAWS Construction Inspections for final payment. - PAYMENT: The work performed as prescribed by these items shall be paid for at the contract unit price bid per linear foot for "Removal, Transportation, and Disposal," which prices shall be full compensation for the work herein specified including the furnishing of all materials, equipment, tools and for the material disposal, submittals, and labor necessary to complete the work.
+No payment shall be made for the Plan. - 3000.9 BID ITEM: Removal, Transportation, and Disposal Linear Foot - STANDARD PLAN NOTE: Asbestos Cement (AC) pipe, also known as transite pipe, contains asbestos-containing material (ACM) and is located within the project limits.
+Special waste management procedures and health and safety requirements are applicable when handling, removing, and disposing of this pipe.
+Payment for such work is to be made under Special Specification Item No 3000, "Special Specification for Handling Asbestos Cement Pipe."